 - where you hide gifts in the home (so they don’t get lost)

 - what gifts were received (because it is good to keep note that Aunt May gave bub the pink teddy)

 - handmade gifts (writing down what you are making and what products you need to buy to complete the project

 The purpose of all these pages is so you can keep track of your purchase, stick to a budget and not over buy.

-This section will help you organise what you would like to bake during the holiday season, perhaps a fruit cake or fun reindeer cookies.
+This section will help you organise what you would like to bake during the holiday season.
 Use the Christmas Baking and Cooking page to write down the recipe, along with ingredients and where you can find the full recipe.

 Keep track of your favourite Christmas recipes so you have a list ready of what to bake and cook for your family each year.
 Again, I have included a few different versions of pages for Christmas baking.
 Use the one that you find easiest to work with.

 Use the Meal Planner page to plan what you are cooking on Christmas Day.
 This page allows you to plan with other family members on what they can bring/contribute.
 Use the Christmas Grocery List to ensure you remember all the items you need, I’ve categorised the grocery list to make the shopping process easier for you.